Skip to main content

 Septic Repair

 Tank and drain field damage are the biggest repair categories around McKinney.
-According to USDA soil surveys, the Blackland Prairie clay that covers southern and central Collin County expands and contracts with moisture, shifting tanks, cracking pipes, and compressing drain field lines.
+The Blackland Prairie clay that covers southern and central Collin County expands and contracts with moisture, shifting tanks, cracking pipes, and compressing drain field lines.
 Common repairs include replacing failed drain field lines ($3,000-$7,000), fixing cracked concrete tanks ($1,500-$3,500), and clearing clogged baffles ($200-$500).
 In wooded eastern Collin County properties, tree root intrusion from post oaks is another ongoing issue.

 Septic Inspection